Essential dignity: Modern dignities

-Bounds
+Terms

-In astrology, the bounds or terms are a subdivision of the zodiac into five unequal regions that are assigned to each of the five traditional planets.
+In astrology, the terms (or bounds) are a subdivision of the zodiac into five unequal regions that are assigned to each of the five traditional planets.
 No subdivisions are assigned to the luminaries.
-The bounds may be traced back to as early as the middle of the first century on papyrus horoscopes.
-While the logic behind the creation of the bounds and interpretations of the earliest horoscopes they are featured on are unknown, they are now an important element of traditional astrology, being used as a form of essential dignity and being implemented in different concepts and techniques such as reception, primary directions, and length of life techniques.
+The terms may be traced back to as early as the middle of the first century on papyrus horoscopes.
+While the logic behind the creation of the terms and interpretations of the earliest horoscopes they are featured on are unknown, they are now an important element of traditional astrology, being used as a form of essential dignity and being implemented in different concepts and techniques such as reception, primary directions, and length of life techniques.

-Types of bounds
+Types of terms

 Egyptian

-The Egyptian bounds are one of the most commonly used models to organize the subdivisions of the zodiac, especially during the Hellenistic period.
+The Egyptian terms are one of the most commonly used models to organize the subdivisions of the zodiac, especially during the Hellenistic period.
 Astrologers such as Valens, Firmicus, and Paulus used this model.
-Despite being named “Egyptian,” these systems of bounds appear to have originated in ancient Babylonia.
+Despite being named “Egyptian,” these systems of terms appear to have originated in ancient Babylonia.

 Ptolemaic

-The Ptolemaic bounds are another model to organize the subdivisions of the zodiac that was favored by scholar Claudius Ptolemy.
-Ptolemy acknowledged that the Egyptian bounds were the most commonly accepted but claimed they did not “preserve the consistency either of the order or of the individual quantity.”
-He then suggests the Chaldean as an alternate model for organizing the bounds.
+The Ptolemaic terms are another model to organize the subdivisions of the zodiac that was favored by scholar Claudius Ptolemy.
+Ptolemy acknowledged that the Egyptian terms were the most commonly accepted but claimed they did not “preserve the consistency either of the order or of the individual quantity.”
+He then suggests the Chaldean as an alternate model for organizing the terms.
 Ptolemy did not create this model; rather, he came across it in an ancient manuscript and adopted it for his own use, claiming “we have come upon an ancient manuscript, much damaged, which contains a natural and consistent explanation of their order and number, and at the same time the degrees reported in the aforesaid nativities and the numbers given in the summations were found to agree with the tabulation of the ancients.”
 This model seems to have gained more popularization during the middle ages and astrologers such as Lilly used this model.

 Uses in practice

 Essential dignity

-The bounds are used to determine the essential dignity of a planet, which refers to a planet's ability to express their significations.
+The terms are used to determine the essential dignity of a planet, which refers to a planet's ability to express their significations.
 Some astrologers believe that different forms of essential dignity hold different “weight.”
-A planet in its own domicile is said to have +5, exaltation +4, triplicity +3, bounds +2, and decans +1.
-Some Arabic texts that may reflect the traditions put more importance on domicile and exaltation as forms of essential dignity over the bounds but put less emphasis on the terms, which might explain the origins of how each form came to be weighted.
+A planet in its own domicile is said to have +5, exaltation +4, triplicity +3, terms +2, and decans +1.
+Some Arabic texts that may reflect the traditions put more importance on domicile and exaltation as forms of essential dignity over the terms but put less emphasis on the terms, which might explain the origins of how each form came to be weighted.
 It does not appear that astrological literature from antiquity, however, has a ranking system of the different types of essential dignities; in fact, some astrologers believed that a planet in its own bound is just as powerful as being in its own domicile- Firmicus, for example, states “for when a planet is found in its own terms, it is just as if located in its own sign.”